-In addition, our Department of Public Safety just recently completed a police academy with 25 new police officers now on board.
-We are in the planning stages for another police academy in the near future, maybe in October of 2017.
-We would highly recommend to add to more PSO MCSAP Inspector for the FY 2018 if possible to help enhance our services to the people of our island territory.
+We are in the planning stages for another police academy in the near future, maybe in October of 2018.
+We would highly recommend to add two more PSO/MCSAP Inspector for the FY 2019 if possible to help enhance our services to the people of our island territory.
 If given approval, their starting salary would be \$11,917.00 plus fringe benefits.

-3 - Fringe Benefits
+Part 4 Section 3 - Fringe Benefits